cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

 ![](./images/user-get-select-details.png)

-All of the above pictures was about incoming http requests, but we also monitor background tasks.
-Metrics for this can be found under the `Task` tab in the top of the dashboard.
+All pictures from above are about incoming HTTP requests, but we also need to monitor background tasks.
+These tasks are generating metrics that can be found under the `Task` tab in the top of the dashboard.

 > Dashboard with metrics about transactions with type Task, and for each transaction we can see average response time, request per minute.

 ![](./images/apm-tasks-overview.png)

-The performance metrics about tasks are generated using agent public Api, but this time we need to generate the transaction by using annotation `@CaptureTransaction` as you can see in the bellow Java code:
+The performance metrics about tasks are generated using agent public Api, but this time we need to generate the transaction by using the annotation `@CaptureTransaction` as you can see in the bellow Java code:

 ```java
 package com.cosmin.tutorials.apm.tasks;